dacrands/gatsby-blog/src/pages/10-7-18/index.md

 app = Flask(__name__)
 db = SQLAlchemy(app)
 ```
+*Note: This example is not part of this project.*
 <br>

 This is how inheritance works in Python.
 The SQLAlchemy class (the child class) instance inherits `app` (the parent class) &mdash; this provides the child class with the attributes and methods of the parent class.